 Sfinge—Moroccan donuts—are a lot like their cousins, the beignet, only not as sweet.
 Rather like fried bread, they are handed over on brown paper and dipped in honey or dressed up with a dollop of jam.
 These sinful delights are especially popular with Moroccans as a morning bite or a nosh before dinner.

 One of the most popular Moroccan energy boosters—or simply a treat—is a fruit smoothie.
 My choice of soothing avocado and almond turned out to be just the thing to go with a little sampler of pastries: honey-soaked chbakiya (Ramadan cookies), kaab gazelle (moon-shaped almond cookies).
+It was a fine finish to our Marrakech food adventure!

 If you go